by Sam Alden

 the magic of a night-time encounter at a Hawaiian resort.
 In “Anime” he explores the complicated dynamics of pop culture obsession.
 Sam Alden is one of the brightest young talents working today.

 Sam Alden was born in 1988 in Portland, Oregon.
-In 2013 he won the Ignatz Award for most promising new talent, and was an official guest at the BilBoLbul festival in Bologna, Italy.
+He is the recipient of two Ignatz Awards, one for most promising new talent and another for best comic.
+Sam was an official guest at the BilBoLbul festival in Bologna, Italy.
 His work has been previously published in Best American Comics 2013, from Houghton-Mifflin.
-Sam now lives and works as an illustrator and cartoonist in Montréal.
+Sam now lives and works as an illustrator and cartoonist in Los Angeles.